FluxML/Metalhead.jl/datasets/README.md

 We support the CIFAR-10 dataset in binary format from https://www.cs.toronto.edu/~kriz/cifar.html.
 Simply download the archive from https://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz and move the resulting `cifar-10-batches-bin` folder here for autodetection to support it.

+# PascalVOC-2012

+The zip file needs to be downloaded from https://www.kaggle.com/huanghanchina/pascal-voc-2012/downloads/pascal-voc-2012.zip/1 . unzip the file and move the 'VOC2012' here.